Iskeletu/Rust-Example/README.md

 ![RustBanner](assets/Rust_Banner.png)

 # Rust-Example
-A group of Rust code example for a college project.
+A group of Rust code examples for a college project.

 ## License
 Distributed under Apache 2.0 License, see [LICENSE](LICENSE) for more information.